-- Content Area Coordinator/Managers will work with local transportation agencies to ensure they know the start and end times of our programs to avoid early drop-offs or late pick-ups. - In the event these do occur, staff will record the times of the early drop-offs or late pick-ups each time. - After two early drop-offs or late pick-ups they will notify their supervisor. - The supervisor will work with the Early Childhood Director or the Transportation agency to find a resolution to the timing issue. - Transportation agencies have their own policies and procedures for ensuring safe pick-up and drop-off of children and agree to ensure the child's safety between the classroom and their homes, including release of child only to appropriate adults. - The Early childhood Director requests that any public transportation agency communicate any instances of an inappropriate release of a child enrolled in The WCAP Early Childhood Program immediately.
+Content Area Coordinator/Managers and or designees will work with local transportation agencies to ensure they know the start and end times of our programs to avoid early drop-offs or late pick-ups.
+In the event these do occur, staff will record the times of the early drop-offs or late pick-ups each time.

+- After 2 early drop-offs or late pick-ups staff will notify the site supervisor. - The site supervisor will work with the Early Childhood Director or the Transportation agency to find a resolution to the timing issue.

+Transportation agencies have their own policies and procedures for ensuring safe pick-up and drop-off of children and agree to ensure the child's safety between the classroom and their homes, including release of child only to appropriate adults.

+1. Public transportation agencies will communicate any instances of an inappropriate release of a child enrolled in WCAP Early Childhood Program to the Early Childhood Director immediately.